Skip to main content

 Analyst Summary

-Both AutoGen and Cognition compete directly in the AI Dev Tools space, making this a head-to-head matchup within the same market segment.
+Within AI Dev Tools, AutoGen and Cognition rank among the most closely watched rivals.
 AutoGen is an open-source multi-agent conversation framework developed by Microsoft Research that enables developers to build agentic systems where multiple LLM-powered agents, tools, and human participants interact through a shared conversation protocol to complete complex tasks.
-Cognition is an AI development tools company founded in 2023 and headquartered in the USA.
+Cognition is an AI development tools company founded in 2023 and headquartered in the USA, best known for creating Devin, billed as the first AI software engineer capable of autonomously planning, coding, debugging, and deploying software projects.

-Cognition carries a known valuation of $2B, while AutoGen's valuation has not been publicly disclosed.
-Cognition has raised $175M in disclosed funding.
+Only Cognition has a public valuation on record ($10.2B); AutoGen's has not been disclosed.
+Cognition has raised $696M in disclosed funding.

-Both companies were founded in 2023, giving them the same market tenure.
-In terms of growth stage, AutoGen is at Bootstrapped while Cognition is at Series B — a meaningful difference for investors evaluating risk and upside.
+Both companies were founded in 2023, giving them equivalent market tenure.
+AutoGen is at Bootstrapped while Cognition stands at Series C, indicating different levels of maturity and investor risk.
+On headcount, AutoGen reports 1-50 employees and Cognition reports 50.

 Metrics Comparison